Emergency Dentistry

 Common Types of Dental Emergencies

-• Knocked-Out Tooth: A knocked-out tooth, also known as avulsed tooth, is a serious emergency that requires immediate action.
+- Knocked-Out Tooth: A knocked-out tooth, also known as an avulsed tooth, is a serious emergency that requires immediate action.
 The chances of successfully re-implanting the tooth are higher if treated within the first hour after the injury.

 The Importance of Timely Treatment